filecoin-project/filecoin-docs/content/en/storage-provider/videos/implimentations/index.md

 ## Filecoin Implementations

 Storage providers and data owners use multiple implementations to interact with the Filecoin network.
-In this video, James describes what an implementation is and the functions, characteristics, and advantages of each.
+In this video, James describes what an implementation is, and the functions, characteristics, and advantages of each.

 {{< youtube "aAv5JTIJHNU" >}}